wethod/learning-center-source/content/budget/index.md

 ## The Structure

-The budget section is composed by three main parts: header, body and price's detail.
+The budget section is composed by three main parts: project details, price details and the budget editor.

-{{< img-center src="/uploads/2017/08/28/Budgetbody.png">}}
+--image--

+### **Project details**

+Positioned in the top left, this part shows project information details such as the client, project name, project type, PM name, duration and probability.
+In this section, you can also add notes or see the budget consumption/project status graph.

+--image--

-### The Header
+### **Price Details**

-Positioned on the top, this part shows the sum of the values for each column:
+Positioned in the top right, this part shows some details about the project’s price:

-* The first columns shows how many work days you need for each [user level]({{< relref "settings/index.md#company" >}});

-* **Ext C**. shows the sum of the _external costs_;

-* **Days** shows the total amount of budget's days inserted;

-* **Cost** is the sum of each budget's day multiplied for the cost of the user level which will take care of it, this value is also called _internal costs_;
+--image--

-* **Price** is the suggested price we think is good to sell your project.
+* **Suggested net price**: the price we think is good to sell your project, calculated by the costs;
+* **Final net price**: regardless of the suggested net price, you can decide on your own what you think is the best price for the project;
+* **Margin**: the difference between suggested net price and the costs;
+* **Contingency**: life is unpredictable and the unexpected is behind every corner, so why not be prepared for it?
+A percentage of contingency means that you know your budget isn’t perfect so you’re estimating using more days, just in case.
+The contingency gives you more days which you can use at every user level but, on the other hand, the suggested net price will grow;
+* **Discount**: the percentage of discount you want to apply to the suggested price;

-### The Body
+### Budget editor

+--image--

-This is the most visible part and it's basically a table where you can assign days of a given user level to a task.
+This is basically a table where you can assign days to a given user level of a _task_.
 A _task_ is a macro activity needed to complete the project, related tasks can be grouped into _areas_.

+_Areas_ are macro activities needed to complete the project.
+Each areas contains micro activities or _tasks_.

-You can add new areas by using the "**+ AREA**" button: you can choose to add a default area or you can create a new one by typing its name.
+You can add new _areas_ by using the “**+ AREA**” button: you can choose to add a default _area_ or you can create a new one by typing its name.

 For each external cost you can assign a **markup**: a percentage that indicates how much you want to earn on the external costs of the project.

-### The Price's Detail

-Positioned on the right, this part shows some details about the project's price:
+Positioned on the top of this section you can find the sum of the values for each column.

+The first columns shows how many work days you need for each _user level_;

+* **Ext.
+Cost**: shows the sum of the external costs;
+* **Days**: shows the total amount of the budget’s days inserted;
+* **Cost**: is the sum of the budget’s days multiplied by the cost of the user level that will

+  take care of it.
+This value is also called internal costs;
-* **Suggested net price**: the price we think is good to sell your project, calculated on the costs;
+* **Price**: is the suggested price we think is optimal to sell your project.

-* **Final net price**: regardless of the _suggested net price_ , you can decide on your own what you think is the best price for the project;

-* **Discount**: the percentage of discount you want to apply to the final price;

-* **Margin**: the difference between suggested net price and the costs;

-* **Contingency**: life is unpredictable and the unexpected is behind every corner, so why not be be prepared for it?
-A percentage of contingency means that you know your budget isn’t perfect so you’re estimating more days to use, just in case.
-The contingency gives you more days which you can use with every user level but, on the other hand, the suggested net price will grow.

 ## The Workflow

 1. Select a project from the [Pipeline](/pipeline/index/) and click on its budget button;
 2. Compile the budget;
 3. Submit the budget for approval by clicking on the top left button "**submit for approval**";
 4. When the budget is approved by a supervisor, you will be able to [plan](/planning/index/) some resource on the project and start working on it;
 5. Whenever you need to modify the budget, you can set it back to draft and restart from point **3**.
 Each time a new budget version is approved, it's saved and you can access it through the dropdown list under the Price's Detail panel.

-## Project Status Correction

-When a Budget is approved you have the possibility to automatically update the Project Status accordingly to the new Budget's days amount.

-The new Project Status value is calculated by adding to the last one the difference between the last Budget days and new Budget days.
-You can access this functionality from the "more options" button on the right columns of the Budget.

-{{< img-center src="/uploads/2017/06/22/project_status_correction.png" >}}

-{{< img-center src="/uploads/2017/06/22/correction_modal.png" >}}